 For more details about the pass or all the national parks in the United States, visit the National Park Service website.

-If you don’t already have one, you will need to get a high capacity water bottle—mine is 1.2 liters.
+If you don’t already have one, you will need to get a high-capacity water bottle—mine is 1.2 liters.
 You will also have to consider that your water bottle will be in contact with high heat.
-So choose a container that’s insulated to keep your water cold!
+So choose a bottle that’s insulated to keep your water cold!

 There are a few water stations to refill your bottle in the different parks, but always fill it before you start.
 Remember, you must always have water on you and in your car.
 There are several reminders in the parks about this.
-Don’t take this lightly, especially if you visit Death Valley in the heat of summer—I drank all the water in my bottle in 15 minutes!
+Don’t take this lightly, especially if you visit Death Valley—I drank all the water in my bottle in 15 minutes!

-You can get a small cooler ($10 for a styrofoam cooler at any big box store) to keep food or drinks cold in the car while you hike.
+You can get a small cooler ($10 for a styrofoam cooler at a big box store) to keep food or drinks cold in the car while you hike.